The dynamical origin of the graviton mass in the non-linear theory of massive gravity: Perturbation around a free-falling frame

 where $\bar{\eta}_{\mu\nu}$ corresponds to the dynamical metric in the absence of gravity.
-However, in this case, due to the presence of the St\"uckelberg function, the metric is not conformal to Minkowski.
-In this case, it is given by:
+However, in this case, due to the presence of the St\"uckelberg function, the metric is not conformal to Minkowski under the free-falling condition.
+In this case, it is given by

-Note that for the case $T_0'(r,t)=0$, we recover the previous cases.
-We can consider the deviations with respect to Minkowski for this case as perturbations generated by the presence of the extra-degrees of freedom.
-In other words, the term $T_0'(r,t)$ is considered as first order in perturbations.
-By replacing the metric (\ref{eq:acalanojo234}) inside eq. (\ref{eq:acalanojomiaunola}) and then solving the system of equations involved, we obtain:
+Note that for the case $T_0'(r,t)=0$, we recover the previous results.
+By replacing the metric (\ref{eq:acalanojo234}) inside eq. (\ref{eq:acalanojomiaunola}) and then solving the system of equations involved, we obtain

-where $A(\alpha)$, $B(\alpha)$ and $C(\alpha)$ are functions depending on the parameter $\alpha$.
+where $A(\alpha)$ and $B(\alpha)$ are two functions depending on the parameter $\alpha$.
 Note that the corrections due to the St\"uckelberg function presence are quadratic at the lowest order for $h_{oovac}$ and $h_{rrvac}$.
 They are also of linear order at the lowest order for $h_{0rvac}$.
 If we work for an infinitesimal value of $T_0'(r,t)$, then the relation between the vacuum components $h_{oovac}$ and $h_{rrvac}$ would be exactly of the same form as in Figs. (\ref{fig:alejo1miau}) and (\ref{fig:alejo1miausila}).
 Only the higher order contributions of the St\"uckelberg function break this mirror symmetry between these two components.
 The non-diagonal component $h_{0rvac}$ is linear in $T_0'(r,t)$ and it does not exist for a vanishing value of the St\"uckelberg function.
 The figures (\ref{fig:Ilovethisgirlinfront}) and (\ref{fig:Ilovethisgirlinfrontagain}) represent the behavior of the vacuum solutions (\ref{eq:acalanojo23456789}).
 Note that in the region around $T_0'(r,t)\to0$ ($M$ in the figure), there is a multiplicity of values taken by $\alpha$, for which we have absence of gravitons at the vacuum level.

 We can calculate the determinant for the vacuum solution (\ref{eq:acalanojo23456789}).
 It becomes a complicated solution in terms of $\alpha$ and $T_0'(r,t)$.
-Here I express the result as:
+Here we express the result as

-The vacuum is then degenerate and assuming that we can fix $C(\alpha)$ to be zero, still we have the degeneracy associated to the St\"uckelberg function $T_0'(r,t)$.
-An important value, is the one for which the determinant vanishes.
-In fact, $v=0$ in eq. (\ref{eq:acalanojo234mamamia}) when:
+The vacuum is then degenerate and the behavior of this determinant can be observed from the Figure \ref{fig:Iseela}.
+The constant $C(\alpha)$ represents the trivial part representing the ordinary cosmological constant.
+The non-trivial contribution comes from the St\"uckelberg function $T_0'(r,t)$, which make the vacuum degenerate.
+An interesting value, is the one for which the determinant vanishes.
+In fact, $V=0$ in eq. (\ref{eq:acalanojo234mamamia}) when